-Here's How To Join The Clubhouse App To Connect With Celebs Like Drake & Tiffany Haddish
+Here's How To Get An Invite To The Clubhouse App With Celeb Users Like Drake

 The Clubhouse app is generating serious hype in the world of social media due to its unique formula and celebrity user base.
 Designed to emulate having random conversations with strangers, albeit in a virtual setting, it's unsurprising the social media platform has skyrocketed in popularity, with some users likening it to a mix between HouseParty, TikTok, and LinkedIn.
 Considering Clubhouse is all about networking, it's built a reputation on exclusivity — and creating an account is a little harder than simply tapping "download."
 Here's how to join the Clubhouse app and tune into conversations with celebs like Drake, Tiffany Haddish, Elon Musk, Mark Zuckerberg, and Oprah.